crcn/cupboard/README.md

 	cupboard init

 the `init` command will walk you through a setup process.
 But if you're like me, you'll want more granular control over the cupboard script.
-In your root project directory, create a file called `.cupboard`, add some config settings similar to the following chunk:
+In your root project directory, create a file called `.cupboard`, and add some config settings similar to the following chunk:

 ```ini